-By signing up for this class, you acknowledge the risks involved, and agree to hold District Clay and Ray Bogle harmless from any injuries incurred during the workshop.
+In order to register for this class, you must acknowledge below the risks involved, and agree to hold District Clay and Ray Bogle harmless from any injuries incurred during the workshop.

 "Working with clay brings me peace.
 This peace comes from working with my hands to quietly and gently guide the clay into simple but elegant forms that are pleasant to view and hold.
 While I have control over the forms, I have to let go and trust the firing process where flame, fumes, and smoke work to help each piece “decorate itself” with random but interconnected flowing black lines, dots of smoke and/or wisps of color.
 Each vessel is complete when it brings peace to a new home."

 Ray has been working with clay and making pots as a hobby for over 30 years.
 His first exposure was in high school and while he enjoyed the class he had no idea what impact this stuff called “clay” would have on his life.
 Following high school, he joined the Air Force where he was able to further hone his pottery skills at nicely equipped Arts and Craft centers.

 Over the years, he’s explored most pottery aspects and techniques, but many years ago settled in on wheel thrown Raku pieces.
 He found the “interactiveness” of this technique intriguing and enjoyed the immediateness of the process.
 It also provided a method to learn about kilns, reduction firing, making glazes, and seeing what occurs in a kiln during the firing process.